sander-aaron/portfolio/_work/otter-rescue.md

 font2alt: "Montserrat Bold"
 colour: "Write about the colour choices"
 colours: "otter_colours.png"
+coloursalt: "The main colours used for the Freedom Otter Rescue site"
 together: "Write the bringing it all together paragraph"
 nextsteps: "Write next steps"
 computer: "otter_computer.png"
+computeralt: "A display of what the Freedom Otter Rescue site would look like on a computer screen"
 ---